johnSamilin/web-ripper/README.md

 2. Add it to your `.env` file as `OPENAI_API_KEY`
 3. Restart the application

-Without an API key, Web Ripper uses fallback keyword extraction.
+Web Ripper now uses manual tagging - users can add their own tags when saving articles.

 #### File Organization